-Postpartum nurses earn within the registered nurse salary range — the Bureau of Labor Statistics reports a national RN median of $86,070 per year ($41.38/hr) for SOC 29-1141 (May 2024 OEWS data), and postpartum nurses working hospital mother-baby units with full shift differentials and specialty certification typically land between $80,000 and $100,000 annually.
-In high-wage states like California, Oregon, and Washington, experienced postpartum RNs regularly exceed $110,000.
+Postpartum nurses earn within the registered nurse salary range – the Bureau of Labor Statistics reports a national RN median of $97,550 per year ($46.90/hr) for SOC 29-1141 in the May 2025 OEWS release, and postpartum nurses working hospital mother-baby units with full shift differentials and specialty certification typically land near or somewhat above that figure.
+In high-wage states like California, Hawaii, Oregon, and Washington – where the state RN median now runs from $124,200 to $140,270 – experienced postpartum RNs regularly clear $120,000.

-Unlike ICU or NICU nursing, postpartum care is not a 24/7 crisis specialty — but it is a defined OB specialty with its own certification (RNC-MNN), dedicated unit staffing requirements, and consistent night and weekend differentials that add meaningfully to base pay.
-The nurses who maximize compensation in this specialty combine state choice, shift differentials, certification, and — when the timing is right — travel nursing contracts.
+Postpartum care is a defined OB specialty with its own certification (RNC-MNN), regulated unit staffing ratios in some states, and consistent night and weekend differentials that add meaningfully to base pay.
+The nurses who maximize compensation in this specialty combine state choice, shift differentials, certification, and – when the timing is right – travel nursing contracts.

 Note on data: The BLS does not publish a separate SOC code for postpartum nurses.
 They are classified within SOC 29-1141 (Registered Nurses) alongside all hospital, community, and specialty nurses.
 The BLS state median figures used throughout this guide are the best available public benchmark.
 Postpartum-specific salary estimates are drawn from industry surveys, employer job postings, and staffing platform data, cross-referenced against BLS state medians.
 Treat specialty estimates as directional ranges rather than precise salary guarantees.